All Episodes

 Okay.

-It turns out, and in fact, this is one of the very first things that was figured out About the climate system back in the nineteen sixties, so I'm not making this up.
+It turns out, and in fact, this is one of the very first things that was figured out about the climate system back in the 1960s, so I'm not making this up.

-It turns out that there's actually a more accurate phrase than that related to the greenhouse effect, and that's that weather systems help keep the earth habitably cool because they short circuit sixty percent of the greenhouse effect warming that the greenhouse effect is trying to make on the surface of the earth.
+It turns out that there's actually a more accurate phrase than that related to the greenhouse effect, and that's that weather systems help keep the earth habitably cool because they short-circuit 60% of the greenhouse effect warming that the greenhouse effect is trying to make on the surface of the earth.

 If it weren't for the cooling effects of weather, the average surface temperature over the whole earth would be about 140 degrees Fahrenheit.